linode/docs/docs/products/databases/managed-databases/guides/create-database/index.md

 Each Managed Database can be built with either 1 or 3 nodes (individual virtual machines):

-- **1 node database cluster**: This option is recommended for development purposes or production databases where a lower cost is more beneficial than redundancy and failover.
+- **1 node standalone database**: This option is recommended for development purposes or production databases where a lower cost is more beneficial than redundancy and failover.
 - **3 node high availability database cluster**: This option is recommended for product databases.
 High availability database clusters have built-in data redundancy and automatic failover.
 Your data is replicated across every other node in the cluster.
 If one goes down, any traffic is redirected to the other available nodes.

 ## Optionally Add Access Controls